tduyduc/atb-strategy-project/README.md

 A character might end the turn with only one action or zero actions taken.
 His ATB bar will be partially filled, depending on the number of actions taken _(i.e. the fewer actions he takes, the sooner he will take his turn)_.
 If a character has his ATB bar full when someone else’s turn is being taken, he will be queued to be the next character to take a turn.

+To reduce determinism, ATB bar progress on re-filling will be randomly increased or decreased to a slight extent.
+Likewise, damage dealt will also vary insignificantly.

 ### 2.6.
 Game Ending Conditions

 That at least one team is completely annihilated _(i.e. all team members have 0 HP)_ will cause the game to end.
 The team with at least one member alive wins.

-If no attack command is issued in a turn, the turn is considered “inactive.”
-Thirty consecutive inactive turns _(i.e. 30 consecutive turns without anyone attacking)_ will terminate the game.
+If no attack command is issued in a turn, the turn is considered _“inactive”._ Thirty consecutive inactive turns _(i.e. 30 consecutive turns without anyone attacking)_ will terminate the game.
 The team with more surviving characters wins.
 If number of survivors of both teams is the same, the team with higher total HP of members wins.
 Equal number of survivors and equal total HP of members will lead to a drawn game.

 A drawn game can also occur when all characters have 0 HP; however, it typically cannot happen because turns are taken sequentially, not simultaneously.